Do I Need a Chimney Liner for a Gas Furnace? Comprehensive Guide

 Can I install a chimney liner myself, or should I hire a professional?

-Yes, if you have the necessary skills and tools; however, hiring a professional is recommended for safety and compliance with local codes.
+Installing a chimney liner is possible if you have the right skills and tools.
+However, hiring a professional is a smart choice for safety and to meet local codes.

 How often should I inspect my chimney liner after installation?

-Annually, to ensure it remains in good condition and to catch any potential issues early.
+Inspecting your chimney liner annually helps ensure it stays in good shape and allows you to catch any potential problems early.

 What materials are best for chimney liners in gas furnace applications?

-Stainless steel or aluminum are ideal choices due to their durability and resistance to corrosion.
+Stainless steel or aluminum work best because they are durable and resist corrosion.

 What should I do if I notice a problem with my chimney liner?